 HARISH AKKISETTY Showcased New Collections at Global india couture week

-Hyderabad: Hyderabad - based designer HARISH AKKISETTY, a prominent name in Indian bridal and couture fashion, can be found in various publications in...
+Hyderabad - based designer HARISH AKKISETTY, a prominent name in Indian bridal and couture fashion, can be found in various publications in india, highlighting harish collections

 Hyderabad: Hyderabad - based designer HARISH AKKISETTY, a prominent name in Indian bridal and couture fashion, can be found in various publications in india, highlighting harish collections, collaborations, and expansions into national and international markets since he started runway shows to showcase his collections in Indian market...